Manav47699/ROBOTICS-ai-garbage-classifier/README.md

 # july 3, day 6: setup yolov5 and got it runing somehow after hours of chatgpting🥱
 -> built my first yolo model, downloaded it and set up everything.

+# july 5, day 7: Design a demo hack-a-thon project's ckt in tinkerCAD and it works 😁.
+-> here the link to the ckt --> https://www.tinkercad.com/things/2TMN1thgRsH-techo-morph-project